willbasky/Awesome-list-of-Haskell-mentors/README.md

 Why not become a mentor for beginners?
 Feel free to PR!

-## To beginner Haskell developers
+## To (not only) beginner Haskell developers

+Some developers learn Haskell and feel:
-The basics of the language are mastered, the tasks for CodeWars do not benefit the world, real development is not so unassailable.
+- the basics of the language are mastered,
+- the tasks for CodeWars do not benefit the world,
+- the ivory tower has grown too much.

+Real development is not so unassailable, it helps people.
+That is important!
 Why not become a contributor of open source project?

 ## Open Source Haskell Mentors